Welcome to Diane and Mark’s Group!

 Most children are still working to understand time in fifth and sixth grades.
 While reading digital clocks seems easier, the conceptual sense of time that is developed with analog clocks (and watches!) leads to more solid understanding.
 Time is measured by calendars as well, and the children create and maintain one for the group in our classroom.
 Having one at home reinforces this skill and also helps your children to know about family plans or events ahead of time.
 Electronic data keeps so much of this information “invisible” to kids now, and we are asking you to make a tangible family calendar and an analog clock present at home, if you do not already have them.

 The close partnership between families and teachers is a key ingredient in what makes Miquon such a special place.
-Your knowledge of and love for your children is precious, and we depend upon it in our work with them at school.
+Your knowledge of and love for your children is precious to us as well as to your family, and we depend upon it in our work with them at school.
 We have an open door policy and welcome your visit to the classroom.
 Advance notice allows us to notify you if we will be shifting our routine significantly, but you are welcome with or without notice.

-We have described above our reasons for requesting that you or your child not contact us in the case of specific homework questions.
+Generally, we do not expect phone contact from children — or on their behalf — regarding specific homework questions.
+We will explain that expectation and the reasoning behind it with the children and in school and with families at the September 26th Back to School event.
 With that exception, we genuinely invite and encourage your contact regarding any questions or concerns.
 DIane’s home number is 215-540-4439.
 Sarah’s cell number is 919-259-1064.
 However, since neither of us can promise that we will be at home or available on short notice on any given evening, and we do want to know if you need to speak with us, the best way to reach us is via email:

 Dianew@miquon.org and/or Markp@miquon.org If the concern is urgent, please indicate that in the e-mail and suggest a time or two that you could receive a call.
 Also, please provide your contact number.
 If less urgent, please indicate that as well.
 Sometimes it helps to take the time to put thoughts into writing.
 We are happy to respond to a note, letter or e-mail in whatever form you request.
 There are times when sitting face-to-face is the best solution.
 Email or send a note requesting a meeting, and we will be sure to schedule it with you promptly.